cct-datascience/targets-uahpc/README.md

 1. Click the “Use this template” button to create a repo under your own GitHub user name.
 2. Modify the HPC group name in `_targets.R` to be your PI group.
 3. [SSH into the UA HPC](https://uarizona.atlassian.net/wiki/spaces/UAHPC/pages/75990560/System+Access).
-4. Start an interactive session on the HPC, e.g. with `elgato && interactive -a <groupname>` .
+4. Clone this repo on the HPC, e.g. with `git clone https://github.com/your-user-name/targets-uahpc.git`.
-5. Clone this repo on the HPC, e.g. with `git clone https://github.com/your-user-name/targets-uahpc.git`.
+5. Start an interactive session on the HPC, e.g. with `interactive -a <groupname>` .
-6. On the HPC, load R with `module load R`.
+6. Load R with `module load R`.
 7. Launch R from within the `targets-uahpc/` directory with the `R` command
 8. The [`renv` package](https://rstudio.github.io/renv/) should install itself.
 After it is done, you can install all necessary R packages by running `renv::restore()`.
 9. Run `tar_make()` to start the pipeline.